aws/aws-cdk-go/awscdk/awsecs/README.md

 	},
 	MemoryLimitMiB: jsii.Number(512),
 	Cpu: jsii.Number(256),
-	PidMode: ecs.PidMode_HOST,
+	PidMode: ecs.PidMode_TASK,
 })
 ```

 **Note:** `pidMode` is only supported for tasks that are hosted on AWS Fargate if the tasks are using platform version 1.4.0
 or later (Linux).
-This isn't supported for Windows containers on Fargate.
+Only the `task` option is supported for Linux containers. `pidMode` isn't supported for Windows containers on Fargate.
+If `pidMode` is specified for a Fargate task, then `runtimePlatform.operatingSystemFamily` must also be specified.

 To add containers to a task definition, call `addContainer()`: